 As one of a renowned group of training sites for the federally-funded Northeast/Caribbean AIDS Education and Training Center (AETC), the Cornell Clinical Trials Unit (CCTU) uses a number of modalities to train clinicians treating patients with HIV.
-Through CME credentialing of the Weill Cornell AIDS Education and Training Series, the CCTU strives to meet not only the educational needs of clinicians serving the HIV-infected, but also to meet their certification needs.
+Through CME credentialing of the Weill Cornell AIDS Education and Training Series, the CCTU strives to meet not only the educational needs of clinicians serving persons living with HIV, but also to meet their certification needs.

 The AETC program is the training arm of the Ryan White HIV/AIDS Program established in 1987 by the Department of Health and Human Services’ Health Resources and Services Administration (HRSA).
 Weill Cornell Medicine is a Regional Partner under the NECA AETC serving Manhattan, the Bronx and the US Virgin Islands.